 The natural question this raises is whether there are other undiscovered collapses---either ones that hold for all election systems or, failing that, ones that hold when our focus is limited to one of the most important election systems.
-We completely resolve that question, both as to whether any additional collapses beyond the seven hold in general---we show that the remaining hundreds of pairs all separate---and as to the major election systems plurality, veto, and approval---for two of which we do discover additional collapses (one additional collapsing pair for veto and 14 additional collapsing pairs for approval) and for all three of which we then separate all remaining pairs.
-The universe of control types we study is that of the 22 ``standard'' control types used by~\cite{hem-hem-men:j:search-versus-decision} and other papers, each studied in both the NUW and the UW winner model; so 44 control types in total.
+The universe of control types we study is that of the 22 ``standard'' control types used by~\citeA{hem-hem-men:j:search-versus-decision} and other papers (and these are exactly the same 22 control types that appear in the key table summarizing control research as found in the Handbook of Computational Social Choice, see~\citeR{fal-rot:b:handbook-comsoc-control-and-bribery}), each studied in both the NUW and the UW winner model; so 44 control types in total.
+For this control-type universe, we completely resolve whether additional collapses exist, both as to whether any additional collapses beyond the seven hold in general---we show that the remaining hundreds of pairs all separate---and as to the major election systems plurality, veto, and approval, for two of which we do discover additional collapses (one additional collapsing pair for veto and 14 additional collapsing pairs for approval) and for all three of which we then separate all remaining pairs.